About Triple Point

 Triple Point Group

-Finally, we do welcome and value all feedback, both positive and negative, and if you have any feedback for us please use these contact details.
+Finally, we do welcome and value all feedback, both positive and negative, and if you have any feedback for us please let us know.

-You also have the right to make a complaint directly to the relevant supervisory authority, including for data related issues, to the Information Commissioner’s Office (ICO).
-You can find details about how to do this on the ICO website at: www.ico.org.uk/concerns/ or by calling their helpline on 0303 123 1113
+You also have the right to make a complaint directly to the relevant supervisory authority, which in the UK is the ICO.
+You can find details about how to do this on the ICO’s website at: www.ico.org.uk/concerns/ or by calling their helpline on 0303 123 1113.